ianj-als/pypeline/README.md

     helpers.wire_components(component_one, component_two, wire)

-Take two components and place a wire between them.
+Returns a pipeline component that is the composition of two components with a wire between them.